In This Article

 Hand and foot tattooing is a fine art—so fine, in fact, that many tattoo artists simply refuse to do hand and foot tattoos.
-These spots pose obvious challenges due to frequent use during the healing process.
-Plus, hands are uneven surfaces with delicate skin and bone structures, which makes tattooing them much more difficult than other body areas, even for the experienced tattooist.
+The spots pose obvious challenges, most due to their frequent use during the healing process.
+Not to mention that hands are uneven surfaces with delicate skin and bone structures, which may make tattooing them much more difficult than other body areas; even for the experienced tattooist.

 Despite the difficulties, hand tattoos remain quite popular.
-Novelty and trendy design ideas such as a fingertip mustache or a Rihanna-inspired "Shhh..." on the index finger look fresh and expressive.
-Without proper knowledge of the challenges and aftercare of hand tattoos, however, a tattoo artist's final results can be poor and permanent.
+Novelty design ideas like a mustache or a Rihanna-inspired "Shhh..." on the index finger may be overdone, but they did pave way for more acceptance of hand tattoos, which makes for exciting ideas.
+But still, without proper knowledge of the challenges and aftercare, a tattoo artist's final results can be poor and permanent.

 What You Need to Know About Hand Tattoos

-First, you should never decide hastily to tattoo this area.
-Ample thought, preparation, and a skilled artist are all necessities if you opt for a hand tattoo, along with consideration of your future.
-Many employers frown upon visible tattoos in the workplace; the U.S. military even has a ban on hand tattoos.
-Enlisting in the services or finding work in a career you love may prove difficult if not impossible with hand tattoos.
-Be sure to think long-term when considering tattoos and other body modifications.
+First, you should never decide hastily to tattoo your hands.
+Ample thought, preparation, and a skilled artist are all necessities if you opt for a tattoo in this area.
+Many employers frown upon visible tattoos in the workplace; the U.S. military even has a ban on hand tattoos for all except the Navy.
+It's not as bad as it used to be (many military branches now allow wedding band tattoos), but enlisting in the services or finding work in a more traditional career field may prove difficult with hand tattoos.

-Once you've decided to get a hand tattoo, don't just stumble into the first tattoo parlor you see on a whim.
-You need to plan how you'll function for a few days with limited hand capabilities.
+Once you've decided to get one, don't just stumble into the first tattoo parlor you see on a whim.
+You need to plan how you'll function for a few days where you have limited hand capabilities.
 Taking a few days off from work or school gives your hand time to heal adequately and minimizes the risk of infection and pain.

 Be aware that, after your hand tattoo is healed, you might need to go back and have it retouched.
-Artists usually won't retouch hand tattoos for free or assume any responsibility for wear and fading, especially in this location.
+Artists usually won't retouch hand tattoos for free or assume any responsibility for early wear and fading, particularly in this location.

 Design ideas for hand tattoos are endless.
 Some people opt for traditional, old-school designs such as sparrows.
 Others select fluid or organic tattoos that create effects upon movement, such as dots or waves.
 These types of tattoos are very artful and can have a spiritual theme to them.

 Some people opt for simple finger tattoos.
 Wedding bands, words, and phrases are small but can be significant to the wearer.
-Although finger tattoos are now quite trendy, the sides of the fingers and the palms of the hand are very difficult to tattoo effectively.
-Your small expression of "Faith" on your palm could very easily fade within a few weeks, just from daily use and chores.
-The top of the hand or the knuckles are much better sites to consider if you're set on a finger tattoo.
+Although finger tattoos are now pretty trendy, the sides of the fingers and the palms of the hand are actually difficult to tattoo effectively.
+A small expression of "Faith" on your palm may very easily fade within a few weeks just from daily use and chores.
+The top of the hand and knuckles are much better sites to consider if you're set on a finger tattoo.

-If you're really serious about getting a hand tattoo, try temporary henna body painting just for fun; it's a no-commitment way to see what you like and where.
-Mehndi symbols are popular designs for henna tattoos; they represent the inner and outer sun and are said to awaken the spirit.
-Floral designs are also popular as dainty, unique options that might have some sentimental meaning for you.
+If you're really serious about getting a hand tattoo, try henna body painting as a test; it's a no-commitment way to see what you like and where.
+Floral designs are popular as dainty, unique options that might have some sentimental meaning for you.
 In addition to henna, you also can experiment with temporary water-based tattoos to play around with placement and design ideas.